starfrost013/Lightning/README.md

 * ALL platform specific code MUST be wrapped in platform specific IFDEFS!

 * All additions to the main engine feature set must concur with the DataModel model:

 If it is not a user API and does not support a user API in a direct way, it may not be in the DataModel.

 If it is a user-facing API, deals with scripting or does support a user API, it must be in the DataModel.

 * Method names must be <componentname>_<purpose> for private internal methods.

 ### Version History
 **V1.2 (April 3, 2021)**:
+* Added clarification surrounding when code should and should not be in the DataModel and informatino surrounding method names.

 **V1.1 (March 7, 2021)**:
 * Added a style guide for committing code to the main branch.